 Charles agreed, noting, “The biggest challenge [in the tech industry] is that small businesses have no time and inclination to engage with software or processes,” meaning companies are often tasked with coming up with ways to do it for them.
 “It’s a labor intensive process,” Charles said.

 Charles also took the time to ask Gavan about Boostability’s affordability claims.
 While the organization initially set out to provide SEO at an easily affordable cost for small business, Charles inquired, “Is there a way to produce results at any budget?”
 Gavan explained that it depends.
 “Every small business could increase their web presence in some way,” Gavan explained, but reasonable expectations are key.
 “If a law firm in LA wanted to rank over its competitors in a market of that size, $50 a month just wasn’t going to cut it.
 But cultivating a better online presence in general was another story.
 “If you’re talking about increasing their online presence, we can provide value at nearly any budget,” said Gavan.

 Does SEO Really Make a Difference?

 Even though SEO has been around a while, Charles acknowledged that making the sale can sometimes be difficult.
 When asked about the art of selling SEO, here’s what Gavan had to say: “SEO does a really good job of enhancing a customer’s presence on the web.
 If [the customer] has some businesses coming in, SEO is meant to take them to that next step.
 SEO is a critical component to online marketing, but it’s not the only component.
 When SEO is partnered with other online marketing tools, that’s when the results come in.”

 As CEO, Gavan knows Boostability prides itself on its transparent procedures and small-business focus.
-Boostability holds the title of world-wide leader in white-label SEO.
+Boostability holds the title of world-wide leader in white label SEO.
 We’re dedicated to getting small businesses found online.
-To start enhancing your online presence and join thousands of other clients who are ranking for keywords big and small, click here.